ahmed-ashar/ahmed-ashar/README.md

 <!-- 📝 Quote Section -->
 <p align="center" style="font-size: 22px; color: #ffffff; background-color: #0d1117; padding: 20px; margin: 0;">
-  🌟 "Small steps in the right direction can turn out to be the biggest step of your life." 🌿
+  🌟 "Success is not final, failure is not fatal: it is the courage to continue that counts." – Winston Churchill